surinkim/cef_sub_process/README.md

 # cef_sub_process
-This repository shows that how to make cef sub-process.
+This repository shows that how to make a cef sub-process.
-**host.exe** is a browser process and **sub.exe** is a render process as well as gpu-process.
+**host.exe** is a browser process and **sub.exe** is a render process as well as a gpu-process.

 ### Tool
 Visual Studio 14(2015)